 Often, incompatibilities with drivers or the audio software in Windows affect audio playback or recording so, it becomes essential to confirm if audio format issues are the source of your issue.

 Switch to Control Panel, and click the “Sound” link.
-Thereafter, run “mmsys.cpl” in your search box or command prompt.
+After that, run “mmsys.cpl” in your search box or command prompt.

 Switch to the “Advanced” tab and try changing your Default Format a few times.
 This should solve the problem.